womenhackfornonprofits/pimpmycause-rebuild/README.md

 ## Seeding your local database
-To add data to your local mongo 'pimp_my_cause' database, you will first need to make sure that 'mongod' is running, then in a new tab of the terminal follow the steps:
 1. `mongo`
+Then in a new tab of the terminal follow the steps:
 2. `use pimp_my_cause`
 3. `load('./seeder.js')` you should get `ture` if there are no errors
 4. `db.getCollectionNames()`
 You should get a list of all the collections in the 'pimp_my_cause' database.

 *Note*: You will need to go through these steps only when you want to reset your local 'pimp_my_cause' database.
 There is no need to run this every time you are working on the project.